Nef cones of nested Hilbert schemes of points on surfaces: The Nef Cone

-\begin{enumerate} \item $\mathbf{P}^2$: Since it is Picard number one, its nef cone is equal to its ample and effective cones and is the ray spanned by the class of a line, denoted by $H$.
-Note that $H^2 =1$. \item $\mathbf{F}_0$: Since $\mathbf{F}_0 = \mathbf{P} ^1 \times \mathbf{P}^1$, its nef cone is again equal to its effective cone and is spanned by classes corresponding to the two rulings, denoted by $H_1$ and $H_2$.
-Note that $H_1^2 = H_2^2 = 0$ and $H_1 \cdot H_2 =1$. \item $\mathbf{F}_i$ with $i>0$: The nef cone is spanned by a hyperplane section and a fiber of the ruling, denoted respectively by $H$ and $F$.
+\begin{enumerate} \item Denote the projective plane by $\mathbf{P}^2$.
+Denote the class of a line by $H$.
+Note that $H^2 =1$. \item Denote the $i$-th Hirzebruch surface by $\mathbf{F}_i$.
+Denote the classes of a hyperplane section and a fiber of the ruling, respectively by $H$ and $F$.
 Note that $H^2 = i$, $F^2=0$, and $H\cdot F = 1$.
-In order to be consistent with defining our curve classes, we define $H=H_1$ and $F =H_2$. \item $S$, a general $K3$ surface of genus $g>1$: Since it is Picard number one, its nef cone is equal to its ample and effective cones and is the ray spanned by the class of a hyperplane section, denoted by $H$.
-Note that $H^2= 2g-2$. \end{enumerate}
+Also in the case of $\mathbb{F}_0$, $F$ is a line of the other ruling and $H$ is a hyperplane section of that ruling.
+In order to be consistent with defining our curve classes, we define $H=H_1$ and $F =H_2$. \item Denote a general genus $g$ K3 surface by $S$.
+Denote the class of a hyperplane section by $H$.
+Notice that $H^2= 2g-2$. \end{enumerate}